Conditions

 You may or may not get a follow-up from a physiotherapist post-operatively in an outpatient setting therefore you may feel that you want a follow-up to progress your rehabilitation and mobility.
 Our musculoskeletal physiotherapists will be able to guide you through this to achieve your goals.

-9. Hip Replacement Rehabilitation Plans
+9. Hip Replacement Surgery

 This programme focuses on exercises to promote a range of movement in the hip and to start the process of getting muscles to re-engage after surgery.
 Pain should not exceed 4/10 on your perceived pain scale whilst completing this exercise programme.